 The data model list view shows all the models within your data model in alphabetical order.
 When you first open the data model, the role and user model are shown in the list.

 You can use the buttons to navigate between the different views of the data model - the list view and the schema (visual) view.
-As shown, the Model list (A) view is the currently active button.
-You can click the Model Schema button to navigate to the schema (visual) view.
+As shown, the model list (A) view is the currently active button.
+You can click the

 The NAME column (B) displays the unique name for each model in alphabetical order.
 Click on the arrow buttons to sort the list in ascending/descending order.

 Tip!
 Use the arrow keys to filter the information in a column in Ascending/Descending order as required.